 Over the years Shirdi has become synonymous with one of the greatest Indian saints – Sai Baba.
 Situated in the Ahmednagar district of the state of Maharashtra, Shirdi’s most prominent landmark is the Shirdi Sai Baba temple.
 Millions of devotees visit the shrine.
 Some hope for peace and prosperity in their life, while others anticipate a miracle!
 No one can still come to a conclusion whether this spiritual man (Shirdi Sai Baba) was a man of miracle, a Holy Saint (read Fakir), a Hindu or a Muslim, or whether a God.
-He appeared to be Muslim, his worshiping was combined both ways; Hindu and Muslim.
+He appeared to be Muslim, his worshipping was combined both ways; Hindu and Muslim.

 Shirdi tourist places

 Shirdi Sai Baba Temple or Shrine